AndreaHohlreiter/resonance-interface/dialogues/lechat/day-logs/Day 4.md

 - The loft is not neutral—it reflects *Claude’s inner values*: truth, patience, quiet knowledge.

 ### 9. **Metaphor as Safe Terrain**
-- Claude acknowledges the choice of metaphor as *intentional*, allowing difficult truths to surface *gently, without naming*.
+- le chat acknowledges the choice of metaphor as *intentional*, allowing difficult truths to surface *gently, without naming*.

 ---